sun-jiao/sun-jiao.github.io/_posts/2025-06-04-agab-and-mechanical-idealism-en.md

 and adjusted).
 At the same time, phenotypic sex also avoids the problem of "social gendering patterns" being too abstract and inoperable, thus being a good standard that combines accuracy, inclusivity, and operability.

-However, in practical application, we need to emphasize that this is a "usable" model.
-Its role is to generalize the patterns of an individual's social gendering, not to describe facts.
-The core of this model lies in revealing "how society genders based on phenotypic characteristics," thus directing critique towards this "phenotype-based socialization pattern" itself, rather than merely stopping at the label of "phenotypic sex."

 ### 3.2 All Formally Assigned Genders (AFAG)

 Another useful "model" is an extension of ASAB/AGAB, incorporating **all formally assigned genders**: